substance/legacy-docs/substance/tutorial/content.md

     $ cd 002-display-document

 The folder contains a stable build of the Substance.Reader.
 Since the document is loaded via AJAX, you just need to serve the folder through a webserver.
-The probably easiest way to do this is starting Python's SimpleHTTPServer, that's included in most operating systems.
+The probably easiest way to do this is starting Python's SimpleHTTPServer, that ships with most operating systems.

     $ python -m SimpleHTTPServer